fthomas/crjdt/doc/doc.md

 What was just shown in the example can be abstracted into:

 When an operation comes in which was done concurrently to an own operation:
-1. Reset the current order to the order.
+1. Reset the current order to the order when the two replicas had the same state.
 2. Redo all operations since then in a specific order.
-The order does not matter in the first place, as long as all sides order in the same way and therefore all sides get the same result.
+The order does not matter, as long as all sides order in the same way and therefore all sides get the same result.

+To get a result the users expect, a topological sort can be applied, as outlined above.
+Though, this is not implement yet.

-To be able to reset the order to an older order, we save the order before applying any operation.
-It is saved in the Map `orderArchive` inside the parent node with the counter of the operation id as the key.
+To be able to reset the order to an older order, the order is saved before applying any operation.
+It is saved in the Map `orderArchive` inside the parent node with the counter value of the operation id as the key.

-When resetting the order, we get the order which has the counter of the incoming operation as its id.
-That is the order which was saved, before the local operation which is concurrent to the incoming operation was applied.
+How do we now, to which order we shall reset?
+All concurrent operations have the same counter value inside their id.
+Therefore we can just reset to the order which has the counter value of the incoming operation as its key.
+That is the order, which was saved before the local operation of the concurrent operations was applied.

-Before applying an operation we save the order in orderArchive.
-It is a Map whose key is the lamport timestamp counter value.

 ## Performance improvements
 To improve performance and save disk space, we don't save the